-In central areas of the town, the houses are 'living above the shop' units in mostly 19th century building stock.
-On these streets, 26 properties are protected structures.
+In central areas of the town, the houses are 'living Bunker's Hill Architectural Conservation Area features 46 terraced houses with gable-fronted above the shop' units in mostly 19th century building stock.
+On these streets, 26 properties are elevations.
+This is a denser street occupation protected structures. with a similar rhythm of pitched roofs as Burgoo.
+With projecting rather than inset porches, there On Limerick street, the Burgoo Architectural is a lack of buffer from the residences onto Main Conservation Area is located.
+This covers a street.

-On Limerick street, the Burgoo Architectural Conservation Area is located.
-This covers a terrace of sixteen three-bay, two-storey houses running along the western side of the street, estimated to date from the 19th century.
+terrace of sixteen three-bay, two-storey houses running along the western side of the street, estimated to date from the 19th century.
 The houses set up a pleasant rhythm of pitched roofs stepping down the hill, with inset porches shared between two houses with a singular steel column.